 The reasoning, or rather feeling, of the world is all right, for the honest man only falls in with the order of nature, which is grounded in truth, and will endure along with it.
-And such a hold has a good man upon the world, that, even where he has not been called upon to make a sacrifice to a principle, or to take a stand against wrong, but has merely avoided running into vices, and suffered himself to be borne along by the delightful and virtuous affections of private life, and has found his pleasure in practising the duties of home,-he is looked up to with respect, as well as regarded with kindness.
-We attach certain notions of refinement to his thoughts, and of depth to his sentiment.
+And such a hold has a good man upon the world, that, even where he has not been called upon to make a sacrifice to a principle, or to take a stand against wrong, but has merely avoided running into vices, and suffered himself to be borne along by the delightful and virtuous affections of provate life, and has found his pleasure in practising the dvties of home,-he is looked up to with respect, as well a regarded with kindness.
+We attach certain notions of re finement to his thoughts, and of depth to his sentiment.
 The impression he makes on us is beautiful and peculiar.
-Other men in his presence, though we have nothing to object to them, and though they may be very well in their way, affect us as lacking something-we can hardly tell what a certain sensitive delicacy of character and manner, without which they strike us as more or less vulgar.
+Other men in his presence, though we have nothing to object to them, and though they may be very well in their way, affect us as lacking something-we can hardly tell what-a certain sensitive delicacy of character and manner, without which they strike us as more or less vulgar.

 No creature in the world has this character so finely marked in him, as a respectful and affectionate son-particularly in his relation to his mother.
-Every little attention he pays her is not only an expression of filial attachment. and grateful acknowledgment of past cares, but is an evidence of a tenderness of disposition, which moves us the more, because not looked on so much as an essential property in a man's character, as an added grace, which is bestowed only upon a few.
+Every little attention he pays her is not only an expression of filial attachment, and grateful acknowledgment of past cares, but is an evidence of a tenderness of disposition, which moves us the more, because not looked on so much as an essential property in a man's character, as an added grace, which is bestowed only upon a few.
 His regards do not appear like mere habits of duty, nor does his watchfulness of his mother's wishes seem like taught submission to her will.
-They are the native courtesies of a feeling mind, showing themselves amidst stern virtues and masculine energies. like gleams of light on points of rocks.
-They are delightful as evidences of power yielding voluntary homage to the delicacy of the soul.
+They are the native courtesies of a feeling mind, showing themselves amidst stern virtues and masculine energies like gleams of light on points of rocks.
+They are delightful as evidences of power vielding voluntary homage to the delicacy of the soul.
 The armed knee is bent, and the heart of the mailed man laid bare.

 Feelings, that would seem to be at variance with each other, meet together and harmonize in the breast of a son.
 Every call of the mother which he answers to, and every act of submission which he performs, are not only so many acknowledgments of her authority, but, also, so many instances of kindness, and marks of protecting regard.
 The servant and defender, the child and guardian, are all mingled in him.
-The world looks on him in this way; and to draw upon a man the confidence, the respect, and the love of the world, it is enough to say of him, He is an excellent son.
+The world looks on him in this way; and to draw upon a man the confidence, the respect, and the love of the world, it is enough to say of him, He is an excellent son teresting moral little story might be made from them, he had undertaken it; but considering, as he was going on, that bringing the private character and feelings of a deceased friend before the world was something like sacrilege. though done under a fictitious name, he had stopped soon after beginning the tale; that he had laid it away amongst his papers, and had never looked at it again.

 In looking over some papers of a deceased acquaintance, I found the following fragment.
 He had frequently spoken to me of the person whom it concerned, and who had been his school-fellow.
-I remember well his one day telling me, that, thinking the character of his friend, and some circumstances in his life, were of such a kind, that an interesting moral little story might be made from them, he had undertaken it; but considering, as he was going on, that bringing the private character and feelings of a deceased friend before the world was something like sacrilege, though done under a fictitious name, he had stopped soon after beginning the tale; that he had laid it away amongst his papers, and had never looked at it again.
+I remember well his one day telling me, that, thinking the character of his friend, and some circumstances in his life, were of such a kind, that an in